A little bit about lavender

 Width: Usually less than 60 centimetres, but occasionally extends to one metre.

-There are three main lavender varieties: English, French (pictured) and Italian/Spanish.
+There are three main lavender varieties: English, French and Italian/Spanish.

 Of all the lavender varieties, English lavender (often referred to as true lavender) is the most popular, thanks to its remarkable scent and colour.
 Its peak flowering season is midsummer but its aromatic leaves are fragrant year round.
 You can make the most of its long spikes by drying them or turning them into potpourri.
 One of the best known English lavenders is Hidcote, which grows well in cool, mountainous areas like New South Wales’ Southern Highlands and Sydney’s outer western suburbs.

 This variety is distinguished by its flowers.
 Each bloom (in mauve, pink or white) is topped with a distinctive pair of petals which look like rabbit ears.
 Unlike other varieties, Spanish/Italian lavender doesn’t mind humid Sydney summers.
-A beautiful example of this type of lavender is Lavender With Love.
+Two beautiful and popular examples of this type of lavender are Lavender Avonview (pictured left) and Lavender With Love.

 Best lavender for Sydney’s climate